dmulyalin/salt-nornir/README.md

 ![architecture][architecture]

-Nornir Proxy acts as a bridge between SaltStack and network automation libraries.
+Nornir Proxy acts as a bridge between SaltStack and a wide set of network automation libraries.

 # Advantages